Film and television tax credit

 The film and television tax credit is for eligible corporations that produce eligible film or video productions in British Columbia (B.C.).
 The credits are for domestic productions with qualifying levels of Canadian content.

-The film and television tax credit program consists of five distinct tax credits:
+The film and television tax credit program consists of six tax credits:

 - Basic tax credit